mmontag/chip-player-js/README.md

  * Error string is no more global, now every ADL_MIDIPlayer instance has own thread-safe error info that can be retreived by using adl_errorInfo() function.
 The adl_errorString() will return library initialization errors only;
  * Added С++ Extra public API which now includes instrument testing feature (which is required by classic ADLMIDI utility)
  * Multi-bank WOPL files now supported!
 Feel free to implement GS or XG - compatible bank
+ * Added support for DJGPP compiler to build libADLMIDI for DOS to use hardware OPL3 chip

 ## 1.2.1    2017-07-30
  * Minor fixes